sraynitjsr/Database_Monster_Repo/NoSQL/Column DB/README.md

 ##### Geospatial Data Model:-

 #### Cassandra's support for geospatial data modeling allows storing and querying geographic information.
 Useful for location-based applications and services.

+## Each data model in Cassandra is designed to address specific use cases and offers different trade-offs in terms of performance, flexibility, and scalability.
+The choice of data model should be based on your application's requirements and the nature of the data you are working with.